fortio/log/README.md

 ![Example console color output](color.png)

 JSON formatted logs can also be converted back to text later/after capture and similarly colorized using [fortio.org/logc](https://github.com/fortio/logc#logc)

+The `log.Colors` can be used by callers and they'll be empty string when not in color mode, and the ansi escape codes otherwise.